XOXNO/rs-lending/README.md

 - **Multi‑Slope Interest Rate Model:**
   Our rates adjust in real time based on market utilization.
 Whether you're borrowing or supplying, you always get fair, dynamic pricing with smooth transitions—no more one-size-fits-all rates!
 - **High Precision with 21‑Decimal Basis Points:**
-  Our calculations use 21 decimals for basis points (BP) to ensure every fraction of interest is accurately tracked, minimizing rounding errors and maximizing fairness. 📊
+  Our calculations use 21 asset_decimals for basis points (BP) to ensure every fraction of interest is accurately tracked, minimizing rounding errors and maximizing fairness. 📊

 ### E‑Mode: Supercharged Borrowing Power
 - **What is E‑Mode?**